WilkMat3/SET09102_Personal_Portfolio/week3_workflow.md

 ## Reflection

 ### Challenges

-Technology changes all the time and some information that I have obtained in tutorials was outdated which resulted in more time spend debugging issues and finding solutions.
-No one in my group has expirence with MAUI and I could not find help easily.
+Technology changes all the time and some information that I have obtained in tutorials was outdated which resulted in more time spent debugging issues and finding solutions.
+No one in my group has experience with MAUI and I could not find help easily.
 To combat that I should spend more time researching MAUI application development and spend more time reading documentation.

-I have found that the Visual studio does not have built in viewer for the SQL Lite database but after some research I found an extension that allowed me to view changes to the database while running the application.
-I have shared that with the team to aid them in the development proccess.
+I have found that the Visual Studio does not have a built-in viewer for the SQL Lite database but after some research, I found an extension that allowed me to view changes to the database while running the application.
+I have shared that with the team to aid them in the development process.

-The code I created is not well suited for unit testing and according to best practice it should be the integration testing that checks CRUD methods on the database.
-I still have to fully explore integration testing to be able to do it correctly and according to best practice.
+The code I created is not well suited for unit testing and according to best practice, it should be the integration testing that checks CRUD methods on the database.
+I still have to fully explore integration testing to be able to implement it correctly.

 ### Possible improvements

-The process we currently have is good but we have not refined tickets as a team.
-We accepted the issues the way they were but no looked into each ticket to decide if the given description is accurate.
+The process we currently have is adequate, but we have not refined tickets as a team.
+We accepted the issues the way they were but did not look into each ticket to decide if the given description was accurate.
 This is something that we should consider doing at least in a smaller group in order to define the necessary work better.

 I have realised that my commit comments could be more descriptive.
-This could help the team to figure out when and what changes were made whenever a revert is needed.
-I could also see the point of commiting more often.
+This could help the team figure out when and what changes were made whenever a revert is needed.
+I could also see the point of committing more often as it is useful to be able to revert code in small batches.

-### Postives
+### Strengths

-The task board set up seems straightforward and it allow for some manual sanity testing before the pull request is completed.
-We decided that each PR needs at least 3 approvals which should in theory increase chances of finding bugs within the code and improve the quality of software.
+The task board set-up seems straightforward and accomodates quality assurance work before the pull request is completed.
+We decided that each PR needs at least 3 approvals which should increase the chances of finding bugs within the code and improve the quality of software.

 [Figure 1]: ./images/Workflow.PNG "Figure 1"
 [Figure 2]: ./images/Assing.PNG "Figure 2"